Columbia University Archives: Notable Columbians

 • Oral Histories

 The Columbia Center for Oral History (CCOH) has the transcripts of an extensive oral history project with Koo.
-The interview covers his childhood and education, 1882-1912; first decade as diplomat, 1912-22; sevice in China, 1922-32; mission to Paris, 1932-41; second mission to London, 1941-46; to Washington, 1946-53; second mission to Washington, 1953-56; service as foreign minister and premier; representative to League of Nations and United Nations; associate justice of the International Court of Justice at The Hague, 1956-67.
+The interview covers his childhood and education, 1882-1912; first decade as diplomat, 1912-22; service in China, 1922-32; mission to Paris, 1932-41; second mission to London, 1941-46; to Washington, 1946-53; second mission to Washington, 1953-56; service as foreign minister and premier; representative to League of Nations and United Nations; associate justice of the International Court of Justice at The Hague, 1956-67.
 To request oral history transcripts, you will need to register a Special Collections Research Account.
 From the CLIO online library catalog record: click on "Request: Special Collections" on the right side of the page.
 This should lead you directly to your Special Collections Research Account to complete the request form.
-This collection is stored onsite and can be made available on the same day.
-Materials will be paged when you sign into the Reading Room.

 Seth Low (Scan 0703)Seth Low (1850-1916)